 Unintentional vs. Intentional Long Distance Relationships

-Some of these reasons include meeting online or while traveling, one partner having to move due to work or family obligations, or being in a partnership with someone who travels frequently (whether for work or pleasure) but your work or living situation doesn’t allow the same lifestyle.
+Some of these reasons include meeting online or while traveling, one partner having to move due to work or family obligations, or being with someone who travels frequently (whether for work or pleasure) while your situation doesn’t allow that same lifestyle.

 What to Know Before Getting Involved in a Long Distance Relationship